uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 Query the program object for information.
 One use of this is to retrieve compiled binaries which can we used in future to pass to [`clCreateProgramFromBinary`](#clcreateprogramwithbinary) to save compilation time.
-In this case ComputeAorta will return LLVM IR for the binary format.
+In this case oneAPI Construction Kit will return LLVM IR for the binary format.

 ### [clGetProgramBuildInfo][clGetProgramBuildInfo]